manitapote/manitapote.github.io/_posts/methods.md

   ##### Power
   The false negative rate is harder to compute because it depends on the actual effect size and normally we don't know that.
 One option is to compute a rate conditioned on a hypothetical effect size.
+  The correct positive rate is called the power of the test, or sometimes 'sensitivity'.
+It reflects the ability of the test to detect an effect of a given size.
+As a rule of thumb, a power of 80% is considered acceptable so a test with 30% power is called underpowered.
+In general a negative hypothesis test does not imply that there is no difference between the groups; instead it suggests that if there is a difference, it is too small to detect with this sample size.

+Replication:
+If we explore larger dataset, find a surprising effect, and then test whether it is significant, we have good chances, of generating a false positive.

+Usually, the dataset used for exploration and testing are different.

 </details>